hackclub/hackclub/workshops/line_following_robot/README.md

 float Kd = 5.0;         	// derivative multiplier constant
 ```

-I recommend starting with a really large intergral divider constant, something like 100,000 to basically make sure it has no effects.
+I recommend starting with a really large integral divider constant, something like 100,000 to basically make sure it has no effects.
 Then tinker with the Kp and Kd variables.
 Kd should be bigger than Kp.
 First try to get the robot to follow the line with oscillation.
 Then eventually turn up the derivative value to kind of dampen the oscillation.
 Remember that increasing Kp makes the robot less responsive since it is dividing the error value and affecting the motor speeds directly.
 Increasing the Kd also makes the robot a little less responsive but it might act differently based on how much the robot is turning.
 Lastly you can slowly start reducing the integral divider to make your robot further responsive.
 Having more effect in the integral component means that you will probably need to increase the proportional constant a little bit or you will start oscillating.

 All and all, you will have to play around with the constants until you reach perfection.
-This is the most tiem consuming but probably the most fun part in the making of this robot.
+This is the most time consuming but probably the most fun part in the making of this robot.
 You can get the robot going really fast without ever losing track if you do a good job with the tuning.

 ## Next steps: